annebeaubien/annebeaubien.github.io/Content/recipes/pea_and_poultry_soup.md

 **Instructions:**

-1. Place all of the ingredients into a stock pot or slow-cooker.
+1. In a stock pot or slow-cooker heat the olive oil over medium to medium-high heat then add the diced onion.
+Sauté 3-5 minutes.
+1. Then add the garlic and sauté another 1-2 minutes.
+1. Reduce heat and add the rest of the ingredients.
 1. Stockpot: bring to a boil, then reduce heat and simmer for 1 hour.
 1. Slow cooker: high for 5-6 hours or low for 7-8 hours.
 1. The soup is ready when the split peas are soft.